ngualand/ProOvErlap/README.md

 ![ProOvErlap Logo](Fig5.png)

 # How to install:
+ProOvErlap can be installed using pip: "pip install prooverlap"

 ProOvErlap does not require installation; simply run it as a Python script using:
 python3 prooverlap.py --help
 Please note that certain Python and R libraries must be installed for the software to function properly.
 Additionally, ProOvErlap relies on an external R script for specific steps, so always ensure that you execute the code from within the main ProOvErlap directory.